monkvision/monkjs/packages/network/README.md

 the browser local storage (default : `true`).

 - For this hook to work properly, you must use it in a component that is a child of an `Auth0Provider` component.
-- If, like in most Monk apps, you plan on using both the `useMonkAppParams` and the `useAuth` hooks, then only the token stored and returned by the `useMonkAppParams` should be used.
-The token of this hook must only be used when using the `useAuth` hook only.
-This hook will automatically synchronize both tokens for you.
+- This hook automatically stores the token fetched in the `useMonkApplicationState` hook so that it can be accessed anywhere in your app if you're using the `MonkApplicationStateProvider`.

 ```tsx
 function MyAuthComponent() {